-Since 1928, the tennis crème de la crème has gathered at this venue in Paris for the second of the four Grand Slam® tournaments, whose origins date back to 1891.
+Since 1928, the tennis crème de la crème has gathered at this famous venue in Paris for a Grand Slam® tournament whose origins date back to 1891.
 The slow clay surface produces long, absorbing rallies and is a severe test of players’ physical and mental powers, requiring them to muster vast reserves of skill, patience and endurance.

-When Chris Evert retired in 1989 after a glorious 17-year professional career, she had appeared in more Grand Slam® singles finals (34) than any other player, winning 18 of them, including a record seven at Roland-Garros.
+When Chris Evert retired in 1989 after a glorious 17-year professional career, she had appeared in more Grand Slam® singles finals (34) than any other player, winning 18 of them, including a then record seven at Roland-Garros.
 The American was the epitome of grace under pressure, but her effortless style disguised a fierce determination.
 In 1995 she was inducted into the International Tennis Hall of Fame.

 Designed to display two time zones simultaneously, the GMT-Master II is the watch of choice for international travellers.
 Recognized for its robustness and versatility, its performance resonates with the exacting demands of the Roland-Garros clay courts.